 A highly persuasive advocate with a calm, measured, yet robust courtroom manner.
 Kevin took silk in 2019, building upon his heavyweight practice in the fields of financial crime and serious crime.

-Kevin is ranked in the Legal 500 in business and regulatory crime (including global investigations) new silks section (2019).
+Kevin is ranked in the Legal 500 in Fraud - Crime, new silks section.

 ‘His diverse practice includes advice on bribery matters.’